Skip to main content

 Barbados

-Barbados was one of five states that signed the TPNW on 22 September 2022 at a high-level ceremony at the UN in New York.
+Barbados is currently examining the Treaty on the Prohibition of Nuclear Weapons (TPNW) with a view to ratifying it.
+It signed the Treaty on 22 September 2022 at a high-level ceremony at the United Nations in New York.1

 TPNW Status